Starting from ground zero with your workout program? Looking to get as strong as possible as quickly as possible?

 In fact, if you aren’t eating right, you probably won’t be lifting heavy for long either because you just won’t have the gas in the tank to do it.

-One factor that is often overlooked is that what you eat on a daily basis will have a huge influence on your energy, your recovery, as well as your hormonal status.
+One factor that is often overlooked is that what you eat daily will have a huge influence on your energy, your recovery, and your hormonal status.

 So what should you eat?